EricMFink/PRcasebook/_drafts/Chapters/Attorney Fees & Client Property.md

 In order to recover for a breach of fiduciary duty by an attorney, the plaintiff has a threshold burden of showing existence of an attorney-client relationship.
-The intent to create an attorneyclient relation can be implied from the conduct of the parties where no express relationship exists.
+The intent to create an attorney-client relation can be implied from the conduct of the parties where no express relationship exists.